pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 Parking

 Car parks fill up early in summer and on bank holidays, so arrive before 9am at popular spots like Catbells, Tarn Hows, or Buttermere.
-The National Trust operates many car parks and charges non-members, though an annual membership often pays for itself in parking alone if you visit regularly, which also makes you feel slightly better about the membership fee.
+The National Trust operates many car parks and charges non-members, though an annual membership often pays for itself in parking alone if you visit regularly, which also makes you feel slightly better about the membership fee, a small saving worth factoring in alongside whatever pet-friendly cottages Lake District accommodation ends up costing.

 Veterinary Access

 Paragon Veterinary Group has practices in Windermere, Ambleside, and Keswick, with emergency cover available out of hours.
-Save their number before you travel, because knowing where the nearest vet is before you need one is the kind of preparation that separates a minor incident from a stressful ordeal.
+Save their number before you travel, because knowing where the nearest vet is before you need one is the kind of preparation that separates a minor incident from a stressful ordeal, and it’s worth checking which pet-friendly cottages Lake District bookings put you closest to before you settle on a base.

 Frequently Asked Questions